 How can I help my child?

-Schedule a functional vision assessment to determine whether your child is truly presenting with signs of ADHD, or suffering from reduced functional vision.
+Schedule a functional vision assessment to determine whether your child’s signs of ADHD are due to an undiagnosed vision problem.

-A proper diagnosis can facilitate your child’s academic and personal success.
+A comprehensive diagnosis and treatment of any underlying vision problems can facilitate your child’s academic and personal success.

 What Is ADHD? »